Standing Up For Grandparents, Relatives And Third-Parties

 Talk To A Lawyer Who Understands Your Situation

-To learn more about third-party custody rights in North Carolina, and to consult with an experienced child custody lawyer, please contact our law offices online or by telephone at 828-600-7499.
+To learn more about third-party custody rights in North Carolina, and to consult with an experienced child custody lawyer, please contact our office by telephone at 828-600-7499 or by filling out the online request form.